-Arc Welding requires a constant voltage and current which is provided by sources like traditional transformers or new inverter circuit welder.
-Latest models have DC supply mod in them also which is very good because some rods require DC in specific polarity like Aluminum.
-Aluminum rods are best weld in DC- but aluminum welding with Arc Welder is not recommended.
-We only suggest to well all Iron except Galvanized iron.
-The zinc fumes are carcinogenic and really harmful, so weld them in open ventilated areas wearing good gas mask.
+Arc Welding requires a constant voltage and current.
+It is usually provided by sources like traditional transformers or new inverter circuit.
+The latest models have DC supply mode in them.
+It is very good because some rods require DC in specific polarity.
+For example, Aluminum needs certain polarities in DC power.
+For Aluminium welding, DC power is recommended.
+But aluminum welding with an arc welder is not recommended by experts.
+We only suggest to weld all iron except galvanized iron.
+The zinc fumes are carcinogenic and harmful.
+So weld them in the open, ventilated areas wearing a good gas mask.

-While building an arc welder I got some new information by doing things, making mistakes and looking in some forums and consulting with welders.
-Try to weld with enough voltage that is a minimum 30 volts to get a smooth arc and a minimum 100 amps because less than that you will be running too cold and the penetration is not going to be well.
-So it is a guarantee that good welder won’t be less than 3000 watts.
+While building an arc welder, we learned new things.
+We got new knowledge after making mistakes.
+We also learned from looking in some forums and consulting with welders.
+Always try to weld with enough voltage.
+Mostly minimum of 30 volts is required to get a smooth arc.
+About a minimum of 100 amps of current is also required for this job.
+It is because if we use less current than that, we will be running too cold, and the penetration is not going to be well.
+But if we go very high, our puddle will splatter, and there may be big penetration.

-mostly Jumper Cable>Secondary Cable>Primary Cable.
-After some thinking and research I found out the simple physics involved.
-The voltage is always inversely proportional to length.
-If the length increases the volt decreases.
-As the wire gets away from source like transformer the voltage starts to drop in relation with distance so thick cables should be used to prevent voltage drop and to handle huge current.
-The AC current actually makes the electrons vibrate in the wire where as in DC the electrons flow smoothly.
-A DC welder is a recommended one for Arc welding specially for Aluminum welding.
-I used 12 gauge wire instead of jumper cable so they started to heat up quickly and starting arc was also hard.
-Then with 25mm jumper wires that cost me $1.5/m was good enough to weld and start a smooth arc.
+As the wire gets away from the source like the transformer, the voltage starts to drop in relation to distance.
+Therefore thick cables should be used to prevent voltage drop and to handle the enormous current.
+AC actually makes the electrons vibrate in the wire.
+Whereas in DC, the electrons flow smoothly.
+In the first test, we used 12 gauge wire instead of jumper cable, so they started to heat up quickly, and starting arc was also challenging.
+Then with 25 mm jumper wires, the work became very smooth.
+Those thick wires handle current and heat very well.